tybenz/lifepoint.github.io/index.md

 As of December 13<sup>th</sup> 2020, sermons will be recorded and available [here](/sermons).

+**New Men's Discipleship Group**

+Starting February 26th, there will be a new Men's Discipleship Group meeting Fridays at 5:30am.
+[Click here](/replicate) to learn more.

 **Free Tutoring**

 Do you know a student who needs some help with their studies?
 Please spread the word!